Particl-Community/academy/guides/guide_mp_setup_installation.rst

 Using the Tor Browser
 ~~~~~~~~~~~~~~~~~~~~~

+.. rst-class:: bignums

 	#.
 Download the `Tor Browser <https://www.torproject.org/download/>`_.
 	#.
 Install the Tor Browser on your computer.
 	#.
 Launch the Tor Browser.
 	#.
 Connect to the Tor network by clicking on :guilabel:`Connect` or configure your connection 	parameters by clicking on :guilabel:`Configure`.
 	#.
 Once connected, **leave the Tor Browser running in the background** of your computer.

 Using the Tor daemon